Career of Cristiano Ronaldo: 2021–2022: 100 Premier League goals and departure

-The following month, after enduring a fractured relationship with his teammates and interim manager Ralf Rangnick, his performances and his team's declined during the season, with Ronaldo equalling his worst goalscoring run since 2010 during his time with Real Madrid, being two months without scoring a goal, before scoring his first goal in the new year, opening United's 2–0 win home against Brighton & Hove Albion on 15 February 2022.
-Following a hamstring injury, which saw him miss the Manchester derby against Manchester City, Ronaldo made his return from injury on 12 March, scoring a hat-trick in a 3–2 victory against Tottenham Hotspur, which saw him pass Josef Bican's record for goals scored in professional football with 807 career goals, although the Football Association of the Czech Republic claimed that Bican had scored 821 career goals.
-On 16 April, Ronaldo scored his 50th club hat-trick in a 3–2 win over Norwich City.
-On 23 April, he scored his 100th Premier League goal in a 3–1 defeat to Arsenal.
+The following month Ronaldo's performance declined, and he went two months without scoring a goal, equalling his worst goalscoring run since 2010.
+He emerged from the drought on 15 February 2022, scoring once as United defeated Brighton & Hove Albion 2–0.
+After recovering from a hamstring injury, he scored a hat-trick in a 3–2 victory against Tottenham Hotspur, which saw him pass Josef Bican's record for total career goals scored in professional football, with 807.
+(Note: The Czech Football Association claims that Bican scored 821 career goals.)
+On 16 April, Ronaldo scored his 50th hat-trick at the club level in a 3–2 win over Norwich City.
+A week later, he scored his 100th Premier League goal in a 3–1 loss to Arsenal.
 After scoring in the following matches against Chelsea and Brentford, he was named the Premier League Player of the Month for April.

-He finished the season with 24 goals in all competitions, 18 of those goals being in the Premier League, making him the third-highest goalscorer in the league behind Golden Boot winners Mohamed Salah and Son Heung-min, being named in the Premier League Team of the Year and the winner of United's Sir Matt Busby Player of the Year award, given to the club's best player from the previous season; however, with United finishing in a disappointing sixth place and qualifying for the UEFA Europa League, Ronaldo went trophyless for the first time since 2010.
+He finished the season with 18 Premier League goals, making him the third-highest goalscorer in the league behind Mohamed Salah and Son Heung-min.
+He was named in the Premier League Team of the Year and received the Sir Matt Busby Player of the Year award, given to United's best player from the preceding season.
+Ronaldo failed to win a trophy for the first year since 2010.